ftrias/TeensyDebug/README.md

 Installing on Linux
 -------------------------------------------

 Run `install-linux.sh` to install.
 It assumes your Arduino is installed in `~/arduino`.
-If this is not, pass the direction with the `-i=path` option.
+If this is not so, pass the direction with the `-i=path` option.
 It will create a local library with the source files.

 Installing from ZIP file
 -------------------------------------------

 If you install this library as a ZIP file from the Arduino menu, it will not install the additional menu options for running GDB after uploads.
-You will either have to do these things manually (see above) or you will have to follow the "Running GDB manually" instructions a few sections below.
+You will either have to do these things manually (see "Installing overview") or you will have to follow the "Running GDB manually" instructions a few sections below.

 New menu options
 -------------------------------------------